-What’s in Season for May?
-The produce guide is exciting this month.
-So many delicious veggies are beginning to arrive from farms across the country.
+May’s fresh produce is always exciting.
+Not yet summer, but everything is beginning to grow profusely.
+And delicious vegetables are beginning to arrive from farms across the country.
 Even berries are beginning to make an appearance.

 The May growing and harvest seasons vary from region to region.
 Check your farmers’ markets to see what’s available in your neck of the woods.

 Healthy meals are so much more fun when you can prepare fresh, seasonal dishes.
-And knowing What’s in season for May helps jumpstart meal planning!
+And knowing what to cook in May helps jumpstart meal planning!

 Here are some seasonal and fresh ideas —